Kafu-Rentaro/free-playground/README.md

 # free-playground
 This repository is empty.
-You are free to make anything you want..
+You are free to make anything you want.